Wall art, paintings or pictures.

 If there is a sole single portrait and it is of a female leader, then it should be placed at the Kun trigram location which is the southwest.

 If you just want to hang or place family pictures for display and have no concern for patriarch luck, then the Kun area would also be a good place as this is the place for harnessing harmony, relationships and love.
+The hallway and stairway would also be appropriate.

 3) When in doubt, go with pictures of flowers and fruits

-If you find that the wall is just too empty and really needs a painting or two to spruce up the place, but just cannot decide on what objects and subjects to hang up, then the safe bet are flowers or fruits.
+If you find that the wall is just too empty and really needs a painting or two to spruce up the place, but just cannot decide on what objects and subjects to hang up, then the safe bet is flowers or fruits.

 Flowers and fruits are subtle and gentle symbolism that don’t cause any negative influences on energy.